isedwards/kb/virtualisation/docker.md

+## Installation on 18.04

+- Linking this in case it's useful in the future: [Digital Ocean guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 ## Linux

 Add the user to the group to allow elevated docker commands without sudo prefix: `sudo gpasswd -a $USER docker`